HOME > READING

 Helping lubrication

-In the UK, only 68% of women in the menopause see a doctor for problems with their sex life (8).
+In the UK, only 68% of people experiencing menopause see a doctor for problems with their sex life (8).
 And it turns out that most of them are due to dryness.
 Therefore, starting with vaginal lubrication is a good place to begin.

 To reach the G-spot in women, it is necessary to slide inside the vagina without causing pain.
 So whether it is to lubricate the penis, a partner's fingers or a sex toy, choose suitable moisturisers.
 The best are those that state on the label that they are similar to natural vaginal secretions and are water based (9).